Family Justice Services Division

 Early Resolution Registries

-In Surrey and Victoria, the Provincial Family Court is an early resolution registry.
-The early resolution process applies to issues under the Family Law Act.
+In Surrey and Victoria, the Provincial Family Court is an Early Resolution Registry.
+The Early Resolution Process applies to issues under the Family Law Act.
 It introduces early resolution requirements for family law matters in provincial court in those designated registries.
 The process aims to build knowledge, support problem solving and help parties prepare for next steps.
-For more information contact the Surrey or Victoria Justice Access Centre and if possible, also talk to a lawyer, who can help you understand the best process for a particular dispute.
+For more information contact the Langley Family Justice Centre, Surrey Justice Access Centre, or Victoria Justice Access Centre, which all provide Early Resolution Registry services.
+If possible, also talk to a lawyer, who can help you understand the best process for a particular dispute.

 Family Justice Registries